 Practice makes perfect and while it’s a lengthy process, each step actually requires very little involvement on your part.
 You just need a day that you’re available to tinker with it now and again as it rises.
 Baking these boules has become a passion and a pastime, a source of pride, and a sensory experience that truly brightens up our days.

 Hint!
-To make a full-sized boule, just triple the recipe ingredients, bake in a 5-quart Dutch oven, increase baking times to 25 minutes covered and 30-40 minutes uncovered, or until it’s a lovely chestnut color on top.
+To make a full-sized boule, just double the recipe ingredients, bake in a 4-quart Dutch oven, increase baking times to about 25 minutes covered and 50-55 minutes uncovered, or until it’s a lovely deep chestnut color.

-Prep time 1 day to pre-feed a healthy sour "Mother" dough, plus 3-4 hours to ferment and rise Baking time: 40 minutes
+Prep time 1 day to pre-feed a healthy sour "Mother" dough, plus 3-4 hours to ferment and rise

-• a 2-quart cast iron pot • 1 digital scale accurate to 0.1 gram • 1 small digital scale accurate to 0.01 gram • a 3-quart glass bowl with lid (or plastic wrap or dampened kitchen towel) • parchment paper • a bench scraper • a curved plastic bowl scraper • two identical bowls • cooling rack
+• a 2-quart cast iron pot • 1 digital scale accurate to 0.1 gram • 1 small digital scale accurate to 0.01 gram • a 3-quart glass bowl with lid or plastic wrap • parchment paper • a bench scraper • a curved plastic bowl scraper • two identical bowls • cooling rack

 1) For my rye or whole wheat sourdough starter recipe see https://www.cathyskitchenprescription.com/product-page/sourdough-starter-free

 The day Before you Bake